NKlage/flutter-clean-architecture-gorouter-auth/README.md

-# Flutter navigation with riverpod, go_router and clean architecture
+# Flutter authorization and navigation with riverpod, go_router and clean architecture

 In my projects I like to use the clean code approach with Riverpod, GoRouter and Appwrite *fancyshit.
 This provides for implementing a feature for each expertise.
 With a view to routing and user authentication,